 Popular during the days of disco, the dance floor for some time had the best light show in town.
 For some time, the dance floor had towers of flashing lights in each corner, which could be controlled to lower from the ceiling down to the floor, and then rise back up, throughtout the night.
 (Dancers below had to beware, but that was part of the fun.)
 This was always a high excitement dance experience, but without the extremely loud blaring music that some other dance bars felt was mandatory.

 Park Avenue and "Sundays" was however the source of a great deal of controversy among other bar owners, and caused the demise of at least one LGBT publication ("Gay Milwaukee" magazine).
 The issue was that other gay bar owners were upset with "sunday only" competition, and pressured gay publications to not accept advertising from Park Avenue.
 Gay Milwaukee stopped publishing partly for that reason (see articles on advertising page), and it continued to be an issue even after that.

-After a million dollar renovation, the venue reopened as Nitro in 1992, and later a series of restaurants.
-Rumor is that Milwaukee’s former “it spot” will be redeveloped as a hotel in 2017.
+After a million dollar renovation, the venue reopened as Nitro in 1992.
+By the 2000's, the nightclub business waned, and the location would become a series of restaurants, including one named for then-Packer quarterback Brett Favre.
+In the mid 2010's rumors were that Milwaukee’s former “it spot” would be redeveloped as a hotel.

 (A book, "LGBT Milwaukee" by Michail Takach, seeks to make the story of LGBT Milwaukee accessible, visible, and portable for future generations--before it is too late.
 The Park Avenue/ Sundays is one of many early LGBT landmarks documented in the book.)